chmagitt/iothub-private-endpoint/chapters/ipfilter.md

 - "Save"
 <img width="700" alt="filter4" src="https://github.com/chmagitt/iothub-private-endpoint/blob/main/media/Filter4.png">
 <br>
-In the screenshots bellow we can notice that the connection from the laptop to IoT hub is up and running
+In the screenshots bellow we can notice that the connection from the Laptop to IoT hub is up and running

 - Azure Portal give access to the list of device
 - VS Code cane connect to IoT Hub via Rest API